By Rick Steves and Pat O'Connor

 County Antrim is the Bible Belt of Northern Ireland.
 When a large supermarket chain decided to stay open on Sundays, a local reverend called for a boycott of the store for not honoring the Sabbath.
 And in 2012, when the Giant's Causeway Visitors Centre opened, local Creationists demanded that, alongside modern geologic explanations about the age of the unique rock formations, an exhibit be added explaining their viewpoint (that, according to the Bible, the earth here was only 6,000 years old — not 60 million — carbon dating be damned).

 With a little more time — workable in the summer, when the long days this far north extend your sightseeing time — you could venture farther east for an exciting walk along this bridge.
-For 200 years, fishermen hung a narrow, 90-foot-high bridge (planks strung between wires) across a 65-foot-wide chasm between the mainland and a tiny island just east of the Giant's Causeway.
-Today, the bridge (while not the original version) gives access to the sea stack where salmon nets were set (until 2002) during summer months to catch the fish turning and hugging the coast's corner.
-A pleasant, 30-minute, one-mile walk from the parking lot takes you to the rope bridge.
-Cross over to the island for fine views and great seabird-watching, especially during nesting season.
+For 200 years, using just wooden planks, rope, and wire, fishermen strung a narrow, 100-foot-high bridge across a 60-foot-wide chasm between the mainland and a tiny island just east of the Giant's Causeway.
+Today, the bridge (not the original) gives access to the sea stack — and induces a giddy sensation in anyone afraid of heights.
+(Don't b-b-b-bounce!)
+A pleasant, 15-minute, half-mile walk from the parking lot takes you to the rope bridge.
+Once across on the wee island, explore.
+Very busy (and smelly) seabird cliffs face the mainland and bay; they're especially active during the summer nesting season.

-Due to a record number of recent visitors, timed tickets are now required to cross the bridge.
-Arrive as early as possible; they sell only 240 tickets (same-day only) for each hour-long entry window.
-If you arrive on a busy day, you may have to wait an hour or even find that all the day’s tickets are sold.
+Timed tickets are required to cross the bridge.
+Book online in advance, or arrive as early as possible; they sell only 240 tickets (same-day only) for each hour-long entry window.
+If you arrive on a busy day, you may have to wait an hour or even find that all the day's tickets are sold.
 Cruise groups and big buses arrive after 11:00.
-(If you’re frustrated at the ticket booth, you’re welcome to hike down to the bridge for free but won’t be able to venture onto it.)
+(If you're frustrated at the ticket booth, you're welcome to hike down to the bridge for free but won’t be able to venture onto it.)

-In the evening, return to Portrush.
-While it's seen its best days, the town retains the atmosphere and architecture of a genteel seaside resort.
-Its peninsula is filled with lowbrow, family-oriented amusements, fun eateries, and B&Bs.
-Summertime fun-seekers promenade along the tiny harbor and tumble down to the sandy beaches, which extend in sweeping white crescents on either side.
+In the evening, return to Portrush, which retains the architecture of a once-genteel seaside resort but is far from its previous glory.
+Its peninsula is filled with lowbrow, family-oriented amusements, fun eateries, B&Bs, and more than its share of empty storefronts and abandoned old townhouses.
+Even so, Northern Ireland fun seekers happily come here in summer to promenade along the tiny harbor and tumble down to the sandy beaches that extend in sweeping white crescents.

 If you're back well before dusk, visit the esteemed Royal Portrush Golf Club.
-On a summer evening, stroll Barry's Old Time Amusement Arcade for its arcade games, roller coasters, or just a cotton-candy taste of Northern Ireland at play.
+On a summer evening, stroll Curry's Fun Park for its arcade games, roller coasters, or just a cotton-candy taste of Northern Ireland at play.

 Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.